kostassolo/artifacts-multifp/README.md

 3. **Run the Fuzzing Script:**

       ```sh
-      python fuzzing_options.py ../extensions/extension-name/configurations/configuration.json
+      python fuzzing_options.py <configuration>.json
       ```

-    This will generate multiple fuzzed configurations and store them in the `configurations` folder.
+    This will generate multiple fuzzed configurations for the input options and store them in the `configurations` folder.

 4. **Test and Extract Signatures:**